SafeGuard Your Data

 Finally, the Profile is a snapshot of an organization’s current security posture against the Core functions and Implementation Tiers.
 It serves as a baseline against which future improvements can be measured.

 The NIST Cybersecurity Framework is a powerful tool that can help businesses improve their cybersecurity posture and better manage risk.
-By understanding the Core functions and Implementation Tiers, businesses can
+By understanding the Core functions and Implementation Tiers, businesses can mitigate cyber threats.

 This refers to protecting your company’s software applications from external and internal threats such as unauthorized access and modification.
 Today’s applications are often connected to the cloud and available across multiple networks, which leaves them vulnerable to attack.
 Hackers know this and now engage in direct application attacks much more often than they used to.